-As a truly Sri Lankan hospitality brand, we will focus mainly on a local-market strategy to generate revenue.
-Ramboda Falls PLC has experienced significant financial difficulties during the first half of the year, however, we have evaluated the impact on the business and taken steps to implement cost minimization strategies in order to sustain our business while providing value to the industry as well as our stakeholders.
+Continued focus will be placed on prioritizing the development of market specific strategies aimed at local market for generate revenue.
+Ramboda Falls PLC has experienced significant financial difficulties during the first and second quarters of the year, however, we have evaluated the impact on the business and taken steps to implement cost minimization strategies in order to sustain our business while providing value to the industry as well as our stakeholders.